nathanael-fijalkow/games_book/_build/html/_sources/12_Multiobjectives/references.md

 > **Multidimension games.**

- Energy games and their related work were discussed in \cref{chap:counters}.
+ Energy games and their related work were discussed in {prf:ref}`chap:counters`.
 Our presentation of mean-payoff games is inspired by Velner et al. {cite}`Velner&al:2015`.
 Brenguier and Raskin studied the Pareto curves of these games in {cite}`Brenguier&Raskin:2015`.
 While we considered **conjunctions** of mean-payoff objectives, Velner proved that Boolean combinations lead to undecidability {cite}`Velner:2015`.

 The undecidability of total-payoff games was first established in {cite}`Chatterjee&al:2015` via reduction from the halting problem for two-counter machines: we provided here a new, simpler proof based on robot games {cite}`Niskanen&Potapov&Reichert:2016`.
 This undecidability result, along with the complexity barriers of mean-payoff and total-payoff games, motivated the introduction of (multidimension) **window objectives**: conservative variants of mean-payoff and total-payoff objectives that benefit from increased tractability and permit to reason about time bounds {cite}`Chatterjee&al:2015`.
 Window variants of parity objectives have been studied in {cite}`Bruyere&Hautem&Randour:2016`.